PawnTakesQueen/WhiteRabbit/README.md

 White Rabbit
 ============

-White Rabbit is created by PariahVi (http://pariahvi.com) and is licensed under a BSD License.
+White Rabbit is created by Vi Grey (http://pariahvi.com) and is licensed under a BSD 2-Clause License.
 Read LICENSE.txt for more license text.

 Console-based time management program